 At this time, there are no discounts or complimentary tickets available for general volunteers.
 Nomadico is a small and intimate festival that prioritizes community and encourages all attendees to actively participate.
 Participation and hospitality are central to Nomadico’s culture, and we hope this brings its own rewards – forging deep friendships, learning new skills, and knowing that you contributed to building something magical.
-Sign up to participate here and thank you for helping make this dream possible!

 Can children come?

 While Nomadico is a playground for those of us who are kids at heart, the event is 21+ and ID will be required for entry.

 Can I bring my pets?

 Unfortunately, dogs and other pets cannot join the fun.
 Nomads with service animals must check in with the front gate and present documentation to receive a service animal pass.
 Only animals with this pass will be allowed on site.
 If at any time the animal is out of control, puts other Nomads at risk, is uncontrollably loud, acts as a threat to other patrons, or is abandoned by owner and left alone in the festival, our staff has the right to request that your animal be removed from the grounds.
 Service dogs must be on a leash at all times.

 We expect between 700 and 1,000 wayfarers, visionaries, artists, alchemists, dancers, and dreamers.

 I can no longer attend.
 Can I resell my ticket?

 Yes, all tickets can be resold to other travelers at face value.
 Tickets must be resold for face value plus applicable fees.

 How do I transfer my ticket to someone else?